Table of contents

 Use your vacuum cleaner with an upholstery nozzle to clean hairs off curtains and sofas.
-A lint cleaner roller will lift off some hair, but it’s easier if you wrap adhesive sellotape around your hands with the sticky side out, then wipe over your clothes to pick up stray hairs.
-A wet rubber glove wiped over cushions will collect fur into balls, then rinse under a running tap to remove from the glove.
+A lint cleaner roller will lift off some hair, but it’s easier if you wrap adhesive sellotape around your hands with the sticky side, and then wipe over your clothes to pick up stray hairs.
+A wet rubber glove wiped over cushions will collect fur into balls, then rinse under a running tap to remove it from the glove.

 Keep the pet’s eating place clean.

-If you have a utility room .in your home, feed your pets in here.
-You may have a sink where you can prepare their meals and wash up dishes and utensils without contaminating your kitchen work surfaces.
-Please don’t place your dog’s feeding bowl on the carpet; it’s difficult to clean up any spills.
+If you have a utility room in your home, feed your pets here (although using their food for games throughout the day in different places is much better).
+You may have a sink where you can prepare their meals and wash dishes and utensils without contaminating your kitchen work surfaces.
+Please don’t place your dog’s feeding bowl on the carpet; cleaning up any spills is difficult.
 Wash their water and food dishes often, using dishwashing liquid and hot water, then rinse and dry with paper towels.

 A good cleaning tip is to spray the dog’s food bowl with cooking spray.
 This will help make the bowls easier to clean as they won’t stain as easily.

 At the pet store, don’t be lured by the fluffy, lined, luxurious pet beds, which can prove a nightmare when it’s time to wash them.
 Choose one that is easy to wipe down or wash, and if possible, leave it outside in the sunshine to air whenever you get the chance.

 Clean your dog’s toys regularly.

 It isn’t only the dog’s bed that needs to be regularly cleaned; the lead and his toys also need to be freshened up.
 If machine washable, put them on a quick wash cycle or hand wash with a mild detergent, then leave them outside to dry in the sunshine.